huggingface/datasets/docs/source/about_dataset_features.rst

 .. tip::

    See the :ref:`flatten` section to learn how you can extract the nested subfields as their own independent columns.

-Lastly, there are two specific features for machine translation: :class:`datasets.Translation` and :class:`datasets.TranslationVariableLanguages`.

-[I think for the translation features, we should either add some example code like we did for the other features or remove it all together.]